mcthuesen/MobilePay-PoS-v10/docs/architectual_principles.md

 #### Network and server errors

 Network errors typically present themselves as timeouts or connections that are closed prematurely.
 Network errors and server errors (HTTP 5XX responses) should be handled by retrying requests.
-All endpoints in the V10 API are *idempotent* (in the sense that performing the same call multiple times will not cause additional state changes beyond those caused by the first call) and are therefore safe to retry.
+All POST, PUT and DELETE endpoints in the
+V10 API are *idempotent* (in the sense that performing the same call multiple times will not cause additional state changes beyond those caused by the first call) and are therefore safe to retry.